IAreKyleW00t/windows-tweaks/README.md

 ### windows10/privacy-patcher
 #### HOSTS
 The [`hosts`](https://en.wikipedia.org/wiki/Hosts_(file)) file in Windows is located in `C:\Windows\System32\drivers\etc` and is used to map hostnames to an IP address.
-The script in this repo will append to the end of this file all known hostnames that are used by Microsoft to track/collect user data and null-route them for both IPv4 and IPv6. **This will not break Windows updates.**
+The script will append to the end of this file all known hostnames that are used by Microsoft to track/collect user data and null-route them for both IPv4 and IPv6. **This will not break Windows updates.**

 #### FIREWALL
 The [firewall](https://en.wikipedia.org/wiki/Windows_Firewall) in Windows is a utility that allows a user to control the network traffic that comes in and out of their PC.
-The script in this repo will update the firewall to include multiple rules that block all outbound requests to known IP's that used to track/collect user data on all protocols. **This will not break Windows updates.**
+The script will update the firewall to include multiple rules that block all outbound requests to known IP's that used to track/collect user data on all protocols. **This will not break Windows updates.**

 #### TELEMETRY
 [Telemetry](https://en.wikipedia.org/wiki/Telemetry) is an automated communications process by which measurements and other data are collected at remote or inaccessible points and transmitted to receiving equipment for monitoring.
-This script in this repo will disable this "feature" to prevent any user data from being sent to Microsoft.
+The script will disable this "feature" to prevent any user data from being sent to Microsoft.

 #### SERVICES
 [Services](https://en.wikipedia.org/wiki/Windows_service) in Windows are small programs that run in the background that assist other larger programs.
-The script in this repo will stop and disable the `dmwappushservice`, `diagtrack`, and `Wecsvc` services to prevent any user data from being sent to Microsoft.
+The script will stop and disable the `dmwappushservice`, `diagtrack`, and `Wecsvc` services to prevent any user data from being sent to Microsoft.
 Users who wish to completely remove these services can use the `sc delete` command.

 #### DIAGTRACK LOG
 Diagnostic information is logged to a file named `Autologger-Diagtrack-Listener.etl` that is located in `C:\ProgramData\Microsoft\Diagnosis\ETLLogs\Autologger`.
 This information is sent to Microsoft to collect information about their users.
-In addition to disabling the service(s) that control this function, the script in this repo will lock down said file to prevent the system from accessing it and then clear the entire file.
+In addition to disabling the service(s) that control this function, the script will lock down said file to prevent the system from accessing it and then clear the entire file.

 ---
 Website: http://k.yle.sh/